dtcenter/METexpress/docs/Users_Guide/apps.rst

 with False Alarm Rate on the x-axis, and Probability of Detection on the y-axis.
 An additional diagonal line will be displayed on the graph, denoting no skill.

+Performance Diagrams can also display multiple curves (probabilistic variables only), with Success Ratio (1-FAR) on the x-axis, and Probability of Detection on the y-axis.
+Additional solid black curves are displayed on the graph to denote lines of constant bias, and additional dashed black curves are displayed on the graph to denote lines of constant CSI.

 :numref:`apps_interface_ens_hist` shows the user interface for defining an Ensemble Histogram and :numref:`apps_ens_hist_plot_rank_hist` through :numref:`apps_ens_hist_plot_rel_pos_hist` show